stephenfuqua/Ed-Fi-Compatibility-Libraries/README.md

 * Although this is called "53" it applies to ODS/API 5.4 as well.
 * Running the integration tests requires presence of SQL Server and PostgreSQL instances with the EdFi_Security database from 5.3 or 5.4.
-* Release process
+* Release process does not match our ideal scenario in other repositories.
-  * Manually run the release Action
+  * Create a Pre-release
+  * Automatically builds and publishes a NuGet package with the version number from `Directory.Build.props`
-  * Then create a Release and Tag
+  * If everything looks good, then change to a release, and
+  * In Azure Artifacts, promote the new NuGet package to the Release view.

 ## Legal Information